-In 2018, Mater Academy East High School completed its 11th year of operation, enrolling 245 students in grades 9-12.
-The school earned a grade of "B" under the State of Florida Accountability Program, outperforming the surrounding public high schools.
+In 2019, Mater Academy East High School completed its 12th year of operation, enrolling 200 students in grades 9-12.
+The school earned a grade of "A" under the State of Florida Accountability Program, outperforming the surrounding public high schools.

-Mater Academy East High School has earned several national recognitions including ranking among "America's Best High Schools" in U.S. News and World Report for four years in a row and Newsweek's "Beating the Odds," which recognizes schools that help economically disadvantaged students overcome obstacles.
-The high school's Academy of Finance has been named a "Distinguished Academy" by the National Academy Foundation, making it the only charter school in the nation to achieve the Foundation's highest level of distinction.
+Mater Academy East High School has earned several national recognitions including ranking among "America's Best High Schools" in U.S. News and World Report for five years in a row and Newsweek's "Beating the Odds," which recognizes schools that help economically disadvantaged students overcome obstacles.
+The high school's Academy of Finance has been named a "Distinguished Academy" by the National Academy Foundation, making it one of the few public charter schools in the nation to achieve the Foundation's highest level of distinction.